gmvi/Boop.nvim/README.md

-# Boop.vim
+# Boop.nvim
 > [!IMPORTANT]
-> This is a prototype.
-It hasn't been tested on OSX or Windows yet.

-## Installing
-I haven't looked at (Neo)vim package managers or prebuilt binaries yet.
-You'll have to build from source.
+> This piece of software is a prototype for vim.
+A proper neovim plugin with a rust backend is in the works.

-## Building from source
+## Building

 ### Requirements
 Linux and Rust.